In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 Giigewigamig Traditional Healing Centre opened to the public in Spring 2017.
 The addition was designed to provide better, more culturally appropriate health care services to families in Sagkeeng, Black River, Hollow Water, and Bloodvein and the surrounding Métis communities.
 The redevelopment provides space for traditional healers and elders, an additional nurse practitioner, a First Nation and Métis outreach liaison, a medical lab assistant and spaces for support services.

-The First Nation communities of Sagkeeng, Black River, Hollow Water and Bloodvein came together to create the Giigewigamig (Kee-gay-ga-mik) First Nation Health Authority working group to manage program development of the new traditional healing centre at Pine Falls.
+The Giigewigamig First Nation Health Authority is independently operated by the GFNHA Elder Council, representing its member First Nations of Sagkeeng, Black River, Hollow Water and Bloodvein.
+We are located at the Pine Falls Health Complex.
 “Giigewigamig” means “A place of healing,” in Ojibway which was named by the Rev. Ernest McPherson Senior of Black River.
+Tammy Constant is the operations manager for Giigewigamig Traditional Healing Centre.

 The mission is to create a place in the hospital for loved ones to support family members who may be ill and seeking care in the hospital and: